DarrelASandbox/data-structures-and-algorithms/colt-steele/README.md

   - BFS will take up a lot more space for queue is the tree is wide.
   - If it is a deep tree then DFS will take up more space.
   - InOrder: Used commonly with BST
-  - PreOrder: Can be used to 'export' a tree strcture so that it is easily reconstructed or copied.
+  - PreOrder: Can be used to 'export' a tree structure so that it is easily reconstructed or copied.

 &nbsp;